sy77777en/video_annotation_folk/labels_markdown/lighting_setup/color_grading/temperature/index.md

 <h3>📖 Definition:</h3>
-Is the video dominated by warm tones, such as reds, oranges, or yellows?
+Does the video predominantly feature warm tones such as reds, oranges, or yellows, with no obvious cool tones except possibly black, white, or gray?

 <details>
 <summary><h4> Question (Definition)</h4></summary>